xinran-waibel/det-website/team.md

       <a href="https://www.linkedin.com/in/yaakovbressler/" target="_blank">LinkedIn</a>
     </p>
     <div class="bio">
-      Yaakov is a key contributor to DET, supporting community events and helping members navigate the world of data engineering.
-He brings expertise in data systems and a passion for knowledge sharing.
+        Yaakov runs our <a target="_blank" href="https://medium.com/data-engineer-things">medium publication</a>.
+        His goal is to make DET the most prominent and trusted resource for data engineering.
     </div>
   </div>
 </div>